PaperMC/velocitypowered.com/docs/developers/api-basics.md

 ## Velocity Plugin Basics

+Now you will lay the groundwork for your plugin.
+This page will teach you the first things to do when creating a Velocity plugin.

 ### Create the plugin class

 Create a new class (let's say `com.example.velocityplugin.VelocityTest`) and paste this in: